 5 Tips To Identify Hazards

-According to the Bureau of Labor Statistics, there were 2.9 million recordable non-fatal injuries and illnesses in Private sector industry in the USA in 2016.
-In addition to their social costs, workplace injuries and illnesses have a major impact on an employer’s bottom line.
+According to the Bureau of Labor Statistics, there were 2.9 million recordable non-fatal injuries and illnesses in the Private sector industry in the USA in 2016.
+In addition to their social costs, workplace injuries, and illnesses significantly impact an employer’s bottom line.

 1) Create a Safety Checklist

-Developing a comprehensive safety checklist is an important first step in creating a safer workplace and serves as a solid foundation for identifying and recording potential hazards.
+Developing a comprehensive safety checklist is an essential first step in creating a safer workplace and serves as a solid foundation for identifying and recording potential hazards.

 2) Check for Tripping Hazards

 One of the most common causes of workplace injuries is trips and falls.
 These types of injuries are expensive and often avoidable.
 Inspect your business room by room for slipping and tripping hazards such as boxes or debris and signs of leaks.

 Once these have been identified, remove the hazard or, in the case of the leak, put up cones or other signage to warn employees of the danger.
 Taking immediate action will reduce the chance of injury and ensure employee safety.